tlqiao/dev-demo/README.md

 - **trace-demo:** learn how to use zipkin to trace app.
 - **ui-recorder:** build a record ui test tool. more details see [here](https://blog.csdn.net/qiaotl/article/details/139866118)
 - **vscode-extension-demo:** build some vscode extension demo.
+- **customer-appium-inspector:** build a tool similar to appium inspector,more details see [here](https://blog.csdn.net/qiaotl/article/details/140100322)